linsyking/2ng/site/blog/posts/writing/late_homework.md

 However, there are some problems:

 - What if I don't want others know that I was publishing those things?
 I want to do this **anonymously**!
 - What if my homework is very large (say 10GB) and it's **impossible to upload** to the server (the authority)?
 I want to do coding and verifying locally for both students and teachers.
+(OK, hashing is a good solution though)

 ## Problem Description